ssayin/riscv32-sim/README.md

 ./riscv32-sim <your_elf_binary>
 ```

+### CLI Options and Flags
+`--trace` Enable disasm trace, logged to `trace.log`.

+`--tohost <sym>` Customize the tohost symbol.
+In order to use your own __start() and __exit(int) routines, you can tell the simulator to use this symbol instead.
+Be sure to define it in your linker script.

+### How does the simulator determine when to halt?

+The simulator can be instructed to stop in the following ways:
+1. Create a symbol in your linker script called "tohost."
+If this is something you have never done before, you can look at the documentation on this website: https://doc.ecoscentric.com/gnutools/doc/ld/Scripts.html#Scripts.

+2. Declare a function with *\_\_naked\_\_* attribute.
+In function definition, set `register a7 (x17)` to `93`.
+Then `ecall`.
+You can also set the other argument registers `a0, a1, a2, a3, a4, a5, a6`.
+The value in the `a0` register will be reported as the exit code.
+For more information on how the linux kernel implements syscalls, visit https://github.com/torvalds/linux/blob/master/arch/riscv/kernel/sbi.c.

+**Note:** `syscall(93)` is handled by the simulator despite SBI not yet being implemented.
 ## Built With

+* [CLI11](https://github.com/CLIUtils/CLI11) - CLI11 is a command line parser for C++11 and beyond that provides a rich feature set with a simple and intuitive interface.
 * [ELFIO](https://github.com/serge1/ELFIO) - A header-only C++ library intended for reading and generating files in the ELF binary format.
 * [{fmt}](https://github.com/fmtlib/fmt) - An open-source formatting library providing a fast and safe alternative to C stdio and C++ iostreams.
+* [riscv-disassembler](https://github.com/michaeljclark/riscv-disassembler) - RISC-V Disassembler with support for RV32/RV64/RV128 IMAFDC